 Fiction set in the Yorkshire Dales

 Artist Ian Scott Massie has collected a series of tales and folklore and illustrated them with his beautiful and distinctive style for Tales of the Dales.
-Colin Speakman also gathered together local stories into Legends of the Yorkshire Dales.
-Look out for Ghosts and Other Tales, by Gavin Jones, out in October 2018.
+Colin Speakman also gathers together local stories into Legends of the Yorkshire Dales.

 There are yet more deaths in Frances Brody’s Kate Shackleton Detective series, all set in Yorkshire in the 1920s including Murder on a Summer's Day (around Bolton Abbey), A Death in the Dales (Langcliffe), and Death in the Stars (Giggleswick and Settle).